Michael-Meade/snackhack2/README.md

 ### Indirect Command Injection

-This allows you to execute exe using LOLBINS.
-LOLBINs are features built into Windows that can and are abused by threat ators.
-Threat actors often uses LOLBINs because they are built in Windows and they dont need to download third party tools that could be detected by the computer's anti virus.
+This allows you to execute exe's using features built into Windows.

 This will execute a exe with the prompt "test".
 By default the @title is "Click Me!".
 But this can be changed as seen below.
+The title can also be changed.

 ```ruby
 cj = Snackhack2::CommandInjection.new